 Suggested for you

 The ultimate goal of the competition is to meet the egg, join it, and give raise to a new cell, which will end with the delivery of a baby 9 months later.
-In this sense, if you want to learn what happens after fertilization and embryo implantation, we recommend that you visit this post: Pregnancy month by month.
+In this sense, if you want to learn what happens after fertilization and embryo implantation, we recommend that you visit this post: Pregnancy Stages by Month – Fetal Development with Pictures.